 Conditioned to Compete

 The problem with plopping one small component of a practice as vast and deep as yoga into a completely different culture is one of context.
 In the West, from an early age we are conditioned to interpret physical endeavors through the lens of competition.
 Think about it: We watch competitive team sports for entertainment.
-Even sports where the judging is clearly subjective—think ice skating and gymnastics—are subject to competition.
+Even sports where the judging is at least somewhat subjective—think ice skating and gymnastics—are subject to competition.

 I’m not saying, “Western culture=bad, Eastern culture=good.”
 Nor am I knocking healthy competition.
 I’m just pointing out that most of us have been conditioned, simply by growing up here, to equate physical activity with pushing oneself, striving for excellence, etc. This is neither good nor bad.
 It is simply the context from which most of us, at least initially, will perceive and interpret asana practice because that is our most familiar filter.
 When competition, striving and forcing are our context, yoga injuries are more likely to occur.